This past summer, I got the chance to travel to Europe with my beautiful wife, Penny.

 2) It’s good for your heart.
 (Pt.
 II)

-A well-executed study of overweight adults showed that extra-virgin olive oil helped lower systolic blood pressure and helped increase HDL, your “good” cholesterol.8
+A well-executed study of overweight adults showed that extra-virgin olive oil helped lower systolic blood pressure and helped increase HDL (high-density lipoprotein), or your “good” cholesterol.8

 3) It’s good for your gut.

 The polyphenols in olive oil help balance the bacteria in your digestive system — or “gut bugs,” as I call them.
 A recent study of the Mediterranean diet shows it helps restore several key strains of “good bugs” in your gut, improving digestion and nutrient absorption.9

 A 5-year study in Spain looked at the effects of eating high-calorie, high-fat, Mediterranean meals (including a liter/week of extra-virgin olive oil!) on overweight adults.
 The results?
 The high-fat diet did NOT cause weight gain… in fact, subjects in the olive oil group ended up with slightly greater weight loss than the control group.10

 Now, the very best way to get all the benefits from your extra-virgin olive oil isn’t cooking with it at all… it’s eating it raw.
 And high-quality olive oil tastes AMAZING.

 Use a little olive oil and lemon juice to dress your favorite salad, or drizzle a bit over a beautifully cooked piece of meat.
 Penny and I blend it with herbs — like thyme, rosemary, or parsley — and a bit of garlic to make a great dip for raw vegetables.